108 Volunteer Fire Department

 - 18 MVI callouts

-As at November 1, 2018 we are lucky to have Ian Henderson as temporary Fire Chief until next April.
+We were lucky to have Ian Henderson as temporary Fire Chief until April.
 He is very familiar with the job as he was our former chief for many years.
 We are also very thankful to our retired chief Marcel Reid and his wife Marsha, who saw us through the wildfires of 2017.
 Marcel and his wife have recently moved from the 108.